-3.43.5 Fourth Phase: Actions following an investigation, including the sharing of the report with the Requesters
+3.5 Actions following an investigation, including the sharing of the report with the Requesters

-- 70. This section addresses relevant actions in the Panel process that are or may be taken once the Panel completes its iInvestigation rReport and submits it to the Board. - 71.
+- 70. This section addresses relevant actions in the Panel process that are or may be taken once the Panel completes its Investigation Report and submits it to the Board. - 71.
 Following submission of the Investigation Report, the Panel shall share the report's Table of Findings with the Requesters.
 The Bank also shall make the Panel's full Investigation Report accessible in hard copy to Requesters at the nearest country office.
-The Requesters will be given the opportunity to read the report in the Bank's country office during two consecutive working days, but may not remove the report, make photocopies, take pictures or reproduce the report or parts of it by any other means. - 72.
-A confidentiality agreement shall be signed by the Requesters before they are provided access to the Table of Findings and the full report.
-If the meeting is held off Bank premises in order to preserve the confidentiality of the Requesters, the modalities will be agreed between the Panel and Management. - 73.
-The sharing of the Investigation Report is intended to allow Requesters to be more meaningfully involved in the consultations with Management on the development of the MAP.
+The Requesters will be given the opportunity to read the report in the Bank's country office during two consecutive working days, but may not remove the report, make photocopies, take pictures or reproduce the report or parts of it by any other means.

+72. A confidentiality agreement shall be signed by the Requesters before they are provided access to the Table of Findings and the full report.
+If the meeting is held off Bank premises in order to preserve the confidentiality of the Requesters, the modalities will be agreed between the Panel and Management.